CruxConnect/crux-docs/_product_retailer/create_inventory_list.md

 : (array) An empty array that is used to hold SKUs associated with the inventory list.
 To add SKUs to an Inventory List see [Inventory Add SKU](/#product_retailerinventory_add_sku).

 num_skus
-: (number) The total Number of SKUs per the Catalog
+: (integer) The total Number of SKUs per the Catalog

 created
 : (string) The Created parameter is the date the Catalog was Created.